Woman speaks out after being shot in attempted carjacking in Atlanta CVS parking lot

 [DOWNLOAD: Free WSB-TV News app for alerts as news breaks]

-The victim, Artelia Martin, said she was sitting in the parking lot, waiting for the CVS pharmacy to open when all of a sudden her window broke and she started to feel blood.
+The victim, Artelia Martin, said she was sitting in the parking lot, waiting for the CVS pharmacy on Moreland Avenue to open when all of a sudden her window broke and she started to feel blood.

 “The next thing I know I hear boom.
 Initially, I didn’t think it was a gunshot, I thought someone had thrown a rock,” said Martin.